|6 min read

 Hire a professional when: Your penalties exceed $25,000 and you plan to appeal.
 The IRS alleges fraud or negligence.
 You have multiple unfiled returns.
 You need to negotiate an Offer in Compromise for a large balance.
 The IRS has already levied your accounts or filed a lien.
 You are uncomfortable communicating with the IRS.

-The gray area: Reasonable Cause cases with moderate complexity (like reliance on a professional who gave bad advice, or multiple categories of hardship) can go either way.
-If you are organized and can clearly document your situation, DIY can work.
-If the facts are complicated or you are not confident in your writing, professional help may increase your success rate.
+The gray area: Reasonable Cause cases with moderate complexity (like reliance on a professional who gave bad advice, or multiple categories of hardship) depend heavily on individual circumstances.
+If you are unsure whether your situation qualifies, or the facts are complicated, consulting a licensed tax professional is recommended.
+They can evaluate your specific facts and advise on the best approach.

 Remember: hiring a professional does not guarantee success.
 The same IRS rules apply whether you submit the request or a CPA does.
 The value of a professional is their experience and ability to present your case effectively, not any special access or authority.